covein/pyrography/compiler/docs/template/methods.rst

 Available Methods
 =================

-This page is about Pyrogram methods.
-All the methods listed here are bound to a :class:`~pyrogram.Client` instance, except for :meth:`~pyrogram.idle()` and :meth:`~pyrogram.compose()`, which are special functions that can be found in the main package directly.
+This page is about Pyrography methods.
+All the methods listed here are bound to a :class:`~pyrography.Client` instance, except for :meth:`~pyrography.idle()` and :meth:`~pyrography.compose()`, which are special functions that can be found in the main package directly.

 .. code-block:: python

-    from pyrogram import Client
+    from pyrography import Client

     app = Client("my_account")